ZTE gets a deal with the US that brings it back from the brink

 On Tuesday, it was reported that ZTE, the fourth-largest smartphone maker in the US by market share, had agreed in principle to a settlement that would lift the seven-year Commerce Department ban preventing US companies from doing business with it.

 That report said ZTE would have to pay a total of $1.7 billion in penalties, with a preliminary deal including a $1 billion fine and $400 million in escrow in case of future violations.
-This would come on top of the $361 million ZTE had already paid under the original settlement.
+These penalties come on top of the millions ZTE has already paid to the US under its 2017 settlement.

+"We will closely monitor ZTE's behavior," said Ross in the release.
+"If they commit any further violations, we would again be able to deny them access to US technology as well as collect the additional $400 million in escrow.
+The first settlement with ZTE set a record for civil and criminal penalties in an export control case.
+This new settlement agreement sets another record, and brings the total penalties assessed on ZTE to $2.29 billion."

-The May ban came after the government determined that ZTE violated terms of a 2017 settlement by failing to fire employees involved with illegally shipping US equipment to Iran and North Korea.
+The May ban came after the government determined that ZTE violated terms of its 2017 settlement by failing to fire employees involved with illegally shipping US equipment to Iran and North Korea.

 It crippled the company, which shut down major operations and left it unlikely to survive -- until President Donald Trump got involved.
 He tweeted that he wanted the Commerce Department to work with ZTE on getting the ban lifted.